 The FCA will consider the circumstances of each case, but will ordinarily publicise enforcement action where this has led to the issue of a final notice.
 The FCA may also publicise enforcement action where this has led to the issue of a decision notice.
 The FCA will decide on a case-by-case basis whether to publish information about the matter to which a decision notice relates, but expects normally to publish a decision notice if the subject of enforcement action decides to refer the matter to the Tribunal.
-The FCA may also publish a decision notice before a person has decided whether to refer the matter to the
+The FCA may also publish a decision notice before a person has decided whether to refer the matter to the Tribunal if the FCA considers there is a compelling reason to do so.
+For example, the FCA may consider that early publication of the detail of its reasons for taking action is necessary

 Tribunal if the FCA considers there is a compelling reason to do so.
-For example, the FCA may consider that early publication of the detail of its reasons for taking action is necessary for market confidence reasons or to allow consumers to avoid any potential harm arising from a firm's actions.
+For example, the FC may consider that early publication of the detail of its reasons for taking action is necessary for market confidence reasons or to allow consumers to avoid any potential harm arising from a firm's actions.
 If a person decides not to refer a matter to the Tribunal, the FCA will generally only publish a final notice.